Destinations Greece The Cyclades Mykonos

 Must ordersea-urchin spaghetti + raw red prawn

-A sea-cave restaurant in the Agia Anna cove next to Kalafatis on the east coast — tables on a platform built into the rocks, the Aegean two metres below.
+A sea-cave restaurant in the Agia Anna cove next to Kalafatis on the east coast: tables on a platform built into the rocks, the Aegean two metres below.
 Seafood-led, half-day-into-evening service.
-Speedboats moor offshore for the long lunch; the road approach is signposted from Kalafatis.
+Speedboats moor offshore for the long lunch, and the road approach is signposted from Kalafatis.
 The most-photographed lunch table on the island after Nammos.

 Sea-cave platformAgia Anna · KalafatisReserve

-InsiderLunch, not dinner — the light on the rock platform is the whole point, and the second lunch seating comes with a DJ if you want it.
-The urchins and lobster come out of a seawater pool cut into the cave; pick before they cook it.
+InsiderLunch, not dinner; the light on the rock platform is the whole point, and the second lunch seating comes with a DJ if you want it.
+The urchins and lobster come out of a seawater pool cut into the cave, so pick before they cook it.

 Nikolas Taverna